 My name is Joshua E. Danley and I am a hopeless Pelikan fountain pen addict.
 My personality has always been a dichotomy between tech enthusiast and champion of many bygone traditions.
 I think it’s fitting that the two come together in my love for fountain pens.
 I received my first pen, a Waterman Expert, in 2009 when I graduated medical school (I’m a pulmonary & critical care physician by training).
 A lack of knowledge and a lot of frustration with the nib/cartridges led me to only briefly use the pen before discarding it and moving on.
 I didn’t come back to fountain pens until 2012 when a brochure serendipitously arrived in the mail.
 On a lark, I ordered a yellow Pilot Vanishing Point and found The Fountain Pen Network online community.
 I’ve been hooked ever since.

-For those who are interested in how I photograph my pens, all of the pen photography on this site is done with a Sony Alpha-700 DSLR, Slik U-212 tripod, remote release cord, and either a Minolta 50mm f2.8 Macro lens or a 100mm f2.8 Macro lens.
+For those who are interested in how I photograph my pens, all of the pen photography on this site is done with a Sony Alpha A99 DSLT, Slik U-212 tripod, remote release cord, and either a Minolta 50mm f2.8 Macro lens or a 100mm f2.8 Macro lens.
 I use a simple sweep made of heavy white paper with a white bounce reflector utilizing only available natural light or the Foldio 3 tabletop studio.
 Post processing is accomplished in photoshop and generally consist of some levels and color adjustments before rendering the final product that you see on this site.